 This Chicago institution pizzeria/brewery serves up cornmeal crust, making it a tad less greasy, but the tangy tomato sauce makes up for what you'd be missing in the crust.
 We're fans of the margherita, but the spicy "Chi-talian Stallion," with Italian beef, roasted sweet peppers and giardiniera is a solid pick, too.
 Throw it back with one of the spot’s house-brewed beers.

 This by-the-slice spot melded with a deli makes for a great speedy stop when you just want a single slice.
 It's thinner than many of the pies on this list, but the two rotating daily specials are always a good pick and they're filling nonetheless.
-Seating is limited, but if you're just looking for a quick slice, this is a great place to go.
+Seating is limited, but if you're just looking for a quick slice, this is an excellent place to go.

-This North Side pizza spot is a great joint for locals to catch a game with the family—and also to grab a good tomato-y slice of 'za.
-It takes about 30 minutes to prep and bake, but an order of Badger-style fried cheeseballs should hold you over.
+Busy families flock to this North Side pizza joint for its no-frills, BYOB-friendly, TV-equipped atmosphere.
+Pies take about 30 minutes to prep and bake, but an order of Badger-style fried cheeseballs should hold you over.
 What's their secret?
 The flaky crust is rolled with a bit of the cheese inside for an extra bite of mozzarella after you've gotten through the bulk of the pie.